ceph/ceph/doc/architecture.rst

    get mapped to placement groups in the same pool.
 So they use the same CRUSH map and the same access controls.

 .. tip:: The objects Ceph stores in the Object Store are not striped.
+RGW, RBD and CephFS automatically stripe their data over multiple RADOS objects.
+   Clients that write directly to the Object Store via ``librados`` must peform the the striping (and parallel I/O) for themselves to obtain these benefits.

 Data Consistency